compositionalintelligence/compositionalintelligence.github.io/index.markdown

 ## Registration

 Registration is free and open to all.
 Please complete [this form](https://forms.gle/e9rXFSv9duybveYb6) to register.
 (Note: there is no confirmation email after completing the form, but we will send the relevant information ahead of the meeting.)

+## Recording

+Both days will be recorded, and the recordings will be made available later for those who could not attend.